blauret/pyG5/README.md

 It does not require any plugin and use the standard DREF UDP interface from X-Plane.
 It should not require any configuration.
 Start it and it will connect to X-Plane and fetch the required data.

-This is currently developed on macOS with python 3.9 and testing on a RaspberryPi 4 with raspberypiOS and an official 7 inches display in vertical mode.
+This is currently developed on macOS with python 3.9 and testing on a Raspberry Pi 4 with Raspberry Pi OS and an official 7 inches display in vertical mode.

 Below is a view of the user interface.